apigee-127/volos/quota/common/README.md

 This module may be used to do that.
 Using it, you create a "quota," and each quota has the following attributes:

-* timeUnit: How often the quota resets -- may be in minutes, hours, days, or weeks
+* timeUnit: How often the quota resets -- may be "minute", "hour", "day", or "week"
 * interval: Works with the timeUnit to determine how often the quota resets.
 For instance, every 5 days or 2 weeks.
 * startTime: A time at which the quota calculations should begin.
 For instance, if there is no start time then a quota set to reset in "one day" will reset 24 hours after the first message is receiver, but if the start time